lxf-gzu/vasp_small_script/README.md

 9 defect_coord_center.py: a script to obtain the defect coordinations to be used with sxdefectalian 10 dielect.py: A script to obtain the dielect constant with OUTCAR.
-11 m_n_supercell.py help to give m n vaules when cleave a surface
+11 m_n_supercell.py help to give m n vaules when cleave a surface 12 heterojunction to build heterojunction by using with vaspkit and supercell.sh